danitso/terraform-provider-clouddk/docs/index.md

 # Cloud.dk Provider

-This provider for [Terraform](https://www.terraform.io/) is used for interacting with the resources supported by [Cloud.dk](https://cloud.dk).
+This provider for [Terraform](https://www.terraform.io/) is used for interacting with resources supported by [Cloud.dk](https://cloud.dk).
 The provider needs to be configured with the proper endpoint and key before it can be used.

 Use the navigation to the left to read about the available resources.